pratikkanap/pratikkanap/README.md

 # 🎯 Career Objective

-Seeking an opportunity as a **Java Full-Stack Developer** where I can contribute to scalable enterprise applications and grow in backend architecture, system design, and cloud technologies.
+Seeking an opportunity as a Software Engineer where I can design, develop, and optimize scalable software systems while applying strong problem-solving skills, data structures knowledge, and clean coding practices to deliver high-performance applications.
 ---

 # 📫 Let’s Connect